← All help articles

 • A Status filter dropdown.
 Narrow the list to a particular pipeline status, for example only Confirmed events, or only Enquiry events.
 The available statuses are Enquiry, Tentative, Confirmed, Cancelled, and Completed.

-• The 1pm logo or your brand logo.
-Clicking it always takes you back to the events list.
+• The 1pm logo.
+Clicking it takes you back to the Home dashboard.

 • Your email address.
 A read-only label so you can confirm which account you're signed in as.
 Useful if you have a couple of accounts open in different browsers.